werg/werg.github.io/posts/developer-experience-fundamentally-harder-than-ux/index.md

 .. type: text
 -->

-# Developer Experience is fundamentally harder than User Experience

 Many (maybe most) of us Software Engineers are deeply involved in projects where UI and UX are very important concerns (or at least they should be).
 Throughout the short history of our profession, we have become more and more focused on understanding and serving the people who will actually be subjected to the stuff we build:  **users**.
 In many cases, this focus on UI/UX isn&#39;t because we particularly enjoy worrying about such matters -- no, it&#39;s simply because we have to if we want to build successful products!

 There has been tremendous growth in the field of UX/UI.
 Without a doubt, today&#39;s applications are much more user-friendly than those from 30 years ago.
 Back then, users were given  **features** , interface be damned.
 It was only over time that customers came to appreciate, expect, demand and reward those applications that actually cared to consider their needs.